gytdau/tome/SPEC.md

 This is the general pattern for conditionals:
 ```
-If conditional:
+If conditional, then do:
     <code>
-Or if conditional:
+Or if conditional, then do:
     <code>
-Or else:
+Or else do:
     <code>
-End
+End.
 ```